ayaallaa/Delivery-Chatbot/Rasa_Chatbot/README.md

    How to Install Rasa: https://rasa.com/docs/rasa/user-guide/installation/

+__At the time of writing, you should not install it in a python 3.9 environment, it installs quielty but then fails to run !__

 2. Train the model: (if anything changed in nlu,domain or stories files we should train the models again)

    ``rasa train``